hansama0902/Programming-Design-Paradigm_Homework-1-OOP_Functional-Programming/README.md

 ## Functional Programming Principles

-This project follows pure functions and higher-order functions principles.

 ### Example: Pure Function

 A pure function has no side effects and always returns the same output for the same input.
 Below is an example from `AirBnBDataHandler.js`, which computes statistics based on listings: